miphaio/Mipha/docs/README.md

 # Mipha

-Mipha Is Powerful and Highly Accessable
+Mipha Is Powerful and Highly Accessible